Skip to content

 Inspiration: Palestinian Thoub and Tatreez

-A huge representation of history and culture can be found in the way people dress.
+How people dress represents a huge amount of history and culture.
 Clothing is more than just fabric—it's a form of storytelling, a walking museum if you’re willing to pay attention.
-The stories, the symbols, and the experiences of entire communities can be traced through their attire, and this idea is deeply rooted in my inspiration for Circular Fashion Week.
+The stories, symbols, and experiences of entire communities can be traced through their attire, and this idea is deeply rooted in my inspiration for Circular Fashion Week.